mtake986/Data_strs_final_project/linked_list.md

 <!-- ## `Ok, but, Why does each node have a value and an address to the next node?` -->
 ## `OK, BUT, WHY DOES EACH NODE HAVE A VALUE AND AN ADDRESS TO THE NEXT NODE?`
 That's because data in an array can be stored randomly in memory.
 For, example, when you define an array [1, 2, 3, 4, 5], possibly the order of data in the array is not always the same in memory.
 Thus, linked lists organize data randomly too.
-However, each node in a linked list has two stuff, a value and **an pointer to the next node**, we can keep our list together and give us quick access to each element when we need it.
+However, each node in a linked list has two stuff, a value and **a pointer to the next node**, we can keep our list together and give us quick access to each element when we need it.

-Most of linked lists have two address in a pointer: an address to previous and next nodes.
-A doubly linked list is named so because of the number of address a pointer of each node includes.
+Most linked lists have two addresses in a pointer: an address to previous and next nodes.
+A doubly linked list is named so because of the number of addresses a pointer of each node includes.
 In other words, it's a **bi-directional** list!!!!
 ![Visualize a doubly linked list](picture_files/LL_doubly.jpg)

 ## **`INSERTING`**
-One of the biggest advantage of a linked list is the speed, in another word, Big O notation.
+One of the biggest advantages of a linked list is the speed, in another word, Big O notation.
 Because of pointers, You only have to do some stuff on neighboring values in the linked list during inserting.
 Unlike a dynamic array, we don't have to move all of the values when you insert a value into a linked list.

 Representation for inserting a value into a linked list.
 * NEW_NODE = a new node inserted into the linked list
 * HEAD = the first value in the linked list
-* TAIL = the end value in teh linked list
+* TAIL = the end value in the linked list
 * CURRENT = a value before NEW_NODE

 ### **Inserting at the head**
 Steps to insert a value in the head:
 1. create NEW_NODE
-2. set the address for the next value of NEW_NODE to current HEAD
+2. set the address for the next value of NEW_NODE to the current HEAD
 3. set the address for the previous value of HEAD to NEW_NODE
 4. set HEAD of the linked list to NEW_NODE

 ### **Inserting at the tail**
-It looks very similar to inserting at the head, so I recommend comparing the both steps for inserting at the head and tail.
+It looks very similar to inserting at the head, so I recommend comparing both steps for inserting at the head and tail.
 1. create NEW_NODE
-2. set the address for the previous value of NEW_NODE to current TAIL
+2. set the address for the previous value of NEW_NODE to the current TAIL
-3. set the address for the next value of current TAIL to NEW_NODE
+3. set the address for the next value of the current TAIL to NEW_NODE
 4. set TAIL of the linked list to NEW_NODE

 ### **Inserting in the middle**